Thoracic (Lung Cancer) Oncology

 - Loss of appetite

-Side effects of chemotherapy generally disappear after you complete treatment.
+Side effects generally disappear after you complete chemotherapy.

 Chemotherapy Clinical Trials at Wake Forest Baptist Health